lookupdaily/thermostat/README.md

 As a homeowner,
 so that I can keep my children cold,
 I want a reset button that changes the temperature back to 20 degrees.

+As a homeowner,
+so that I can help save the planet,
+I want to ask about my thermostat's current energy useage.
 ```